roquemike/CS50X-Final-Project/project/readme.md

 The available PECS are all sorted in seperate tabs by their tags. <br />
 For easy accessibility, the Available PECS are shown as large as possible and only occupy one row, scrollable in Y-axis.<br />
 The Website is optimal in a wide-screen mode, such as on a tablet or any mobile device in landscape mode, or computer.<br />

-### Audio
-Clicking on each of the PECS will play the audio of the PECS description.<br />
-In the First..Then Strip, clicking on each of the boxes in the Strip will read that Box's sentence structure.. <br />
-i.e. Clicking the First Box will read "First,.." followed by the PECS description, if filled. <br />
-Clicking on the Read icon which will read the whole sentence structure for both the I want and the First..Then strips.<br />

 ### Strip Tabs